Tile School: The Top Five Things You Should Know about Grout

-Epoxy grout has two parts, the base and the activator, when combined a chemical reaction begins which means you have limited time to finish grouting before it sets and becomes too hard to work with.
-This is why we recommend hiring a professional tile installer when working with epoxy grout.
-Epoxy grout is also the most expensive grout choice, however it doesn't need a sealer, which will save time and money in the long run.
+Epoxy grout has two parts, the base, and the activator.
+When combined, a chemical reaction begins which means you have limited time to finish grouting before it sets and becomes too hard to work with.
+This is why we recommend hiring a professional tile installer when working with epoxy grout-- it sets very fast giving you less wiggle room to work with your material should you need to adjust things.
+Epoxy grout is also the most expensive grout choice, however, it doesn't need a sealer, which can save time and money in the long run.

 Non-Sanded: Non-sanded grout is a cement-based grout used for smaller grout joints with spacing between 1/16th and 1/8th of an inch.
-If used in larger grout joints a non-sanded grout may crack because of too much shrinkage and because of the lack of sand which creates a bonding effect.
-Non-sanded grout is easier to work with on vertical walls because of it's "sticky" property, and will stay put during application.
+If used in larger grout joints, a non-sanded grout may crack because of too much shrinkage and because of the lack of sand which creates a bonding effect.
+Non-sanded grout is easier to work with on vertical walls because of it's "sticky" properties and will stay put during application.

 You will likely want to choose a penetrating grout sealer, which soaks through your materials creating an impenetrable barrier.
-There are also Membrane sealers, which form a layer on top of the tile and grout, however these can become penetrable with age, and moisture can get trapped underneath, creating major problems down the line.
-No matter which type of sealer you choose, alway re-apply every 10-15 years to keep your tile looking its best.
+There are also "Membrane Sealers," which form a layer on top of the tile and grout, however, these can become penetrable with age, and moisture can get trapped underneath, creating issues down the line.
+No matter which type of sealer you choose, always re-apply every few years to keep your tile looking its best.

-3. Which grout color should you choose?
+3. Which grout color should I choose?